 This content has been automatically translated from Ukrainian.

-Bunraku (bunraku) is a form of Japanese puppet theater that dates back to the 17th century.
-He is known for his large, detailed dolls used along with narrative and musical elements.
+Bunraku (bunraku) is a form of Japanese puppet theater that originated in the 17th century.
+It is known for its large, detailed puppets that are used alongside narrative and musical elements.

-An important feature of the bunraku is that each doll is controlled by three people: the head puppeteer who controls the doll's head and right hand, the second puppeteer who controls the doll's left hand, and the third puppeteer who controls the legs.
+An important feature of bunraku is that each puppet is controlled by three people: the main puppeteer, who controls the head and right arm of the puppet, the second puppeteer, who controls the left arm of the puppet, and the third puppeteer, who controls the legs.

-Known as "tayū", the narrator tells the story and performs all the voices of the characters.
-It is accompanied by a musician who plays a Japanese stringed instrument called "shamisen".
+The narrator, known as "tayū," tells the story and performs all the characters' voices.
+He is accompanied by a musician who plays a Japanese string instrument called "shamisen".

-Bunraku, along with the kabuki theater and classical dances Noh and Kyogen, is considered one of the four great types of traditional Japanese theater.
+Bunraku, along with kabuki theater and the classical dances Noh and Kyogen, is considered one of the four great forms of traditional Japanese theater.

 This post doesn't have any additions from the author yet.